longndt/react-course/lesson1-fundamentals-setup/readme.md

 ## Overview

+**Time Required**: 6-8 hours
+**Difficulty**: Beginner
+**Prerequisites**: Lesson 0 (TypeScript basics)

 This lesson introduces React fundamentals with modern development practices.
 You'll set up a professional development environment, understand React's core concepts, and build your first components with TypeScript.

-**Time Required:** 6-8 hours
-**Difficulty:** Beginner
-**Prerequisites:** Lesson 0 (TypeScript basics)

 ---

 ## Learning Objectives

-By the end of this lesson, you will be able to:
+After completing this lesson, you will be able to:

 - ✅ Understand what React is and why it's useful for building UIs
 - ✅ Set up a modern React development environment with Vite and TypeScript